xericue/somacast/README.md

-# 🧠 Socrates — Adaptive Emotional Workflow Engine
+# 🧠 Somacast — Adaptive Emotional Workflow Engine

 Socrates is an AI-powered emotional workflow system that transforms a user’s emotional state into a targeted, science-backed **micro-ritual**.
 In just one minute, users speak or type how they feel — and Socrates analyzes their tone, detects stress patterns, and responds with personalized calming sequences like **box breathing**, **grounding prompts**, or **focus-reset cycles**.